Fees and funding: the facts

 • Students from other EU countries

 • Students from outside the EU

 • Part-time students

-• Postgraduate funding information is available from the relevant university.
-Links to Russell Group university websites are available here.
+Postgraduate funding information is available from the relevant university.
+Find links to Russell Group university websites here.